 What grip do you use in pickleball?

-I use a slight overhand grip as in a right handed baseball grip.
-The pickleball balls are smaller than a regular tennis ball, and the difficulty with this is that the normal overhand grip does not fit half the time.
+I use a slight overhand grip as in a right-handed baseball grip.
+The pickleball balls are smaller than regular tennis balls, and the difficulty with this is that the normal overhand grip does not fit half the time.

 How tight should you hold a pickleball paddle?